syoyo/tinyvdbio/README.md

 * TINYVDBIO_USE_BLOSC : Enable Blosc compression.
 In cmake build, blosc is built with `add_subdirectory`
 * TINYVDBIO_USE_SYSTEM_ZLIB : Use system zlib.
+  * Optinally you can specify path to zlib with `ZLIB_ROOT` https://cmake.org/cmake/help/latest/module/FindZLIB.html

 ## Notes